 This course will continue to explore 21st century skills including teamwork, problem solving, ideation, project management, and communications.
-Students will reinforce existing programming skills utilizing LEGO EV3 robots and Mindstorms programming software in order to manipulate robot operations.
+Students will reinforce existing programming skills in order to manipulate robot operations.
 This course will provide students the skills to build and problem solve working robotic systems in a group-based term project.